signalfx/gateway/README.md

 ## Code layout

-You only need to read this if you want to develop the proxy or understand the proxy's code.
+You only need to read this if you want to develop the gateway or understand the gateway's code.

-The proxy is divided into two main components: [forwarder](protocol/carbon/carbonforwarder.go) and [listener](protocol/carbon/carbonlistener.go).
+The gateway is divided into two main components: [forwarder](protocol/carbon/carbonforwarder.go) and [listener](protocol/carbon/carbonlistener.go).
 The forwarder and listener are glued together by the [demultiplexer](protocol/demultiplexer/demultiplexer.go).